inca/voie/README.md

 ```

 In addition to invoking `stateManager.go` it will also update the `href`
-attribute and apply an `active` class if current state includes
+attribute and apply an `active` class if current state "includes"
 the state specified by link.

 ### Enter / leave